mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

   - TypeScript
 ---

 In this post I'll quickly explain the minimum you need to know in order to publish an Angular component to npm.
-By the end of the post you'll know how your module to:
+By the end of the post you'll know how your module can:

 - Be platform independent (i.e. run in Web Workers, Universal).
 - Should be bundled and distributed.